 Thus, on that unassuming Tuesday afternoon, Keela Mindfulness was born.

-This blog post explains what drove us to integrate a mindfulness video series into a CRM software and why we believe it can support nonprofit professionals in their day-to-day.
+This article explains what drove us to integrate a mindfulness video series into a CRM software and why we believe it can support nonprofit professionals in their day-to-day.

 Behind the buzzword: What is self-care for nonprofits?

 The importance of prioritizing self-care in the nonprofit sector is nothing new.
 It’s been long enough since fundraisers and nonprofit professionals have flagged the risks of burning out.
 Nonprofits professionals have a direct impact on people’s lives and the wellbeing of our communities.
 And this devotion to doing more good in the world often results in overwork, stress, and ultimately exhaustion.

 2020 has just increased the pressure on our already overburdened shoulders.

 For most of us, the pandemic and the surge of remote work has blurred the boundaries between professional life and home life, making it harder to maintain a healthy balance between the two.
 What’s more, the constant stress of not knowing what the future holds has triggered all sorts of feelings such as confusion, distress, sadness, or even anger.
 It’s no surprise that COVID-19 has prompted an increased demand for mental health worldwide.

 Consequently, consultants and experts have urged nonprofit professionals to practice self-care and asked team managers to implement solutions to promote self-care in the workplace.
 But what’s behind the buzzword?

 More than just taking time for yourself, Dr Killian defines the practice of self-care as an invitation to tuning in to yourself and enhancing your emotional self-awareness.
 It’s a proactive, ongoing process of listening to your needs and considering them when you make decisions.